Ahmedfawzy2018/Carefer/README.md

 ## Documentation
  - POSTMAN COLLECTION is included in the project.
- - Also API controller function has documentation in case you can Use mpociot/documentarian
+ - Also written documentation is auto generated in the path : http://127.0.0.1:8000/docs/

 ## TESTING
     - php artisan test